Rishis3D/tools-1/README.rst

 Prerequisites
 -------------

-* ``bcTools`` was tested only on Python 2.7, on both Linux and Windows.
+* ``bcTools`` was tested only on Python 2.7, PyQt4 and SIP on both Linux and Windows.
 It should work on any later version as well.

 Installation using pip
 ----------------------